rlugojr/Documentation/content/tutorials/03_Advanced/How_to_use_Actions.md

 Please note that the SpriteManager must turn picking support ON by using `spriteManager.isPickable = true`

-Sprites can also control picking with `sprite.isPickable = false / true` (True by default)
+Sprites can also control picking with `sprite.isPickable = false / true` (False by default)

 # Playground
 If you want to play with actions, you can try them at our playground: